 The last part of the process is developing the steps you'll take to put it all in place.
 After deciding what your business will do, why you're doing it, the values you prioritize and how you will differentiate yourself from others, you'll need to map out a plan for how this will happen.

-Following these key components to business development, you'll have everything you need to begin my logo design process.
+Following these key components of business development, you'll have everything you need to begin my logo design process.
 Completion of these steps before designing a logo makes sense because it makes the business owner establish a solid foundation with a big picture of what they're doing and where they want to go.
 Knowing all of this helps direct your logo design.
-For a peak at some logo designs I have created, head over to my portfolio.